Probate Q&A Series

 Conclusion

 In North Carolina probate, a disputed creditor claim is usually decided first by the personal representative, who can request proof, negotiate a compromise, or reject the claim in writing.
-The most important deadline often starts with that written rejection: the creditor generally must file a lawsuit within a short statutory window (commonly three months) or the claim can be barred.
+The most important deadline often starts with that written rejection: the creditor generally must commence a proceeding against the personal representative within a short statutory window (commonly three months) or the claim can be barred.
 The next step is to document the dispute and send a proper written rejection (if rejection is the decision) so the timeline is clear.

 Talk to a Probate Attorney